IRT Jerome Avenue Line: Later changes

 In 2006, work began on a $55 million contract to renovate five stops on the line to bring them into a state of good repair.
 As part of the project, station mezzanines were refurbished, electrical upgrades were completed, platform floors, canopy roofs, and windscreens were replaced.
 In addition, fluorescent lighting and tactile platform edge strips were installed.
 Work on the project was completed in phases so as to reduce inconveniences to riders.
 From June 17, 2006 to October 16, 2006, Bedford Park Boulevard and Burnside Avenue were closed for repairs.
 From October 30, 2006, to January 2007, the northbound platform at Mosholu Parkway was closed to be renovated.
 Work on the southbound platform began on August 13, 2007, and was expected to be completed in mid-November 2007.
 As part of the project, the southern entrance to the station was reopened.
 From March 5, 2007 to May 21, 2007, Kingsbridge Road and 183rd Street were closed to be renovated.
 The stations reopened eight weeks ahead of schedule.

 As part of a pilot program to evaluate express service on the line, from June 8, 2009 to June 26, 2009, the MTA operated four trains southbound on the express track between 7:15 a.m. and 8:00 a.m..
-The trains stopped at Woodlawn, Mosholu Parkway, Burnside Avenue, and 149th Street–Grand Concourse, then continued down the normal route.
+The trains entered service at Woodlawn, switched to the express track after stopping at Mosholu Parkway, and ran express to 149th Street–Grand Concourse, stopping only at Burnside Avenue.
 From October 26, 2009, to December 11, 2009, another pilot program to run express service ran, this time adding Bedford Park Boulevard–Lehman College as an additional stop.
 A fifth train had also been added and trains now ran every 20 minutes from 7:00 a.m. to 8:20 a.m.